denizariyan/dedup/benchmark/README.md

 This directory contains benchmarking tools and results for dedup and other duplicate file finders running on a variety of synthetic datasets.
 Where possible, progress bars and other non-essential output are disabled and the tools are running with their default settings.

+All benchmarks use the latest available version of each tool at the time.

 ## Compared Tools

 - dedup (this project)